-FAQs About LHHP Concierge Membership
+FAQs About LHHP Personalized Medicine Membership

-5. What is the Membership Agreement?
+6. What is the Membership Agreement?
 And how do I get one?

-6. Why would someone not be offered a membership from LHHP?
+7. Why would someone not be offered a membership from LHHP?

 The primary reason one would not receive a membership offer is that there are simply not enough member slots for everyone.
 Once we have enrolled our maximum patient load we will not offer any more memberships until such time as new openings become available.
-(See Item 7, below.)
+(See Item 6, below.)

 Another reason someone may not receive an offer of membership reflects the care philosophy of the new concierge model.
-Our decision to transform LHHP into a Concierge Medicine practice was partly based on our desire to recreate a practice environment that is healthy for everyone involved in the relationship with the practice.
+Our decision to transform LHHP into a Personalized Medicine practice was partly based on our desire to recreate a practice environment that is healthy for everyone involved in the relationship with the practice.
 That includes our patients, but also our receptionist staff, our nursing staff, and our physicians.
 Any obstacles to the establishment of a truly therapeutic patient-practice relationship will be a detriment to the entire system.
-This is why we may not be able to accommodate every current patient who wishes to join our Concierge Medicine practice.
+This is why we may not be able to accommodate every current patient who wishes to join our Personalized Medicine practice.

-As a Concierge Medicine practice, we look forward to actually having even more interaction with our Members, and in a more proactive manner.
+As a Personalized Medicine practice, we look forward to actually having even more interaction with our Members, and in a more proactive manner.
 If it is determined that any existing patient has had a less than optimal relationship with any part of our practice (reception, nursing, or physician) then an offer of membership will not be extended to that patient.
 If previous interactions between a patient and LHHP have included rude/disrespectful behavior or any other significant communication problems, then it is for the good of all parties that such a relationship not be continued.

 A person’s age, race, ethnicity, religious affiliation, sexual orientation, gender identity, and/or the severity, or lack thereof, of a patient’s medical issues has no bearing on whether or not they receive an offer of membership.

-7. What if the practice fills and I am not offered a Membership?
+8. What if the practice fills and I am not offered a Membership?
 Can I become a member later?